RESEARCH & PRACTICE

 (Forthcoming 2026) · College Music Symposium (College Music Society, USA)

 Defines patch literacy—the ability to select, program, and perform with context-appropriate keyboard timbres—as a core ensemble competency bridging technology and musicianship.
-Drawing on reflective-practitioner inquiry, the article presents a role-based framework (Pad, Lead, Pianistic) that integrates sound design, ensemble fluency, and curricular application in higher-music contexts.
+Drawing on reflective-practitioner inquiry, the article presents a role-based framework (Pad, Lead, Pianistic) that integrates sound design, ensemble fluency, and curricular application in higher music contexts.

 The Intentional Pocket Project: A Jazz-Informed Workshop Series for Emerging Ensemble Musicians

-(Forthcoming January 2026) · Jazz Education in Research and Practice (Indiana University Press/Indiana University Scholarworks)
+January 2026 · Jazz Education in Research and Practice, 7(1), 98–119 (Indiana University Press / Project MUSE) · DOI 10.2979/jerp.00017

 Creative Health Through Music Pedagogy: Case Studies in Identity, Listening, and Cultural Belonging in Higher Education

-December 2025 · International Journal of Arts Education, 23(2), 95–112· ISSN 1728-175X (National Taiwan Arts Education Center, Ministry of Education, Taiwan)
+December 2025 · International Journal of Arts Education, 23(2), 95–112 (National Taiwan Arts Education Center, Ministry of Education, Taiwan) · ISSN 1728-175X · Author-accepted manuscript · DOI 10.5281/zenodo.18243857

 Decolonising the Rhythm Curriculum: Integrating Global Groove Practices in Undergraduate Aural Skills